 A: No. Eligibility is limited to individuals who completed their terminal or professional degree within the last two years.

 Q: Am I eligible if I started a postdoc at another institution?

 A: Yes.
-You are eligible if you completed your graduate or professional program within the last three years and started a fellowship at another institution.
+You are eligible if you completed your graduate or professional program within the last two years and started a fellowship at another institution.

 Q. Am I eligible if I am already in a faculty rank track?

 A. No. Applicants who have already been appointed as an Assistant Professor at another institution are ineligible.

 Q: I will finish my doctorate next year.
 Am I still eligible to apply this fall?